-I will say here that getting out of the US is easier than getting back in as far as customs and such.
-A few of us had to turn over some things we bought in Olanchito due to customs and one of our team had to be frisked…hilarious.
+I will say here that getting out of the US is easier than getting back in, as far as customs and such.
+A few of us had to turn over some things we bought in Olanchita due to customs and one of our team had to be frisked…hilarious.

 Upon arriving at the airport we were greeted with people seeking money.
 But we were warned prior about such folks so we just talked with them for a few minutes and they moved on.
 It seems that many of these people have been doing this for years and are actually considered wealthy down there.
 They know tourist will feel for them if they dress “down”.

-It was about a five-hour drive from the airport to the mission house in Olanchito, Honduras.
+It was about a five-hour drive from the airport to the mission house in Olanchita, Honduras.
 That ride was an experience to say the least.
 For the most part we were just looking at the mountains and tree groves as we bumped along the road.
-Once we hit a town/village, if we were flying over, it would have looked like a bunch of ants moving around.
+Once we hit a town/village, if we were flying over in a plane, it would have looked like a bunch of ants moving around.
 No street lights…just yield and go.
 People on bikes and motorcycles everywhere.
 No speed limits whatsoever!

 The houses, now granted, are different from the ones here and are mixed.
 In that, I mean you will have a nice home and then a poor home all through the town.
 All of them will have a fence with barbed wire on top to keep thieves out.
 And then you will see a home not finished yet.
 It can take years to build a home down there.
 They go and work for a while then buy the land.
 Go work and then lay the foundation of adobe or cinder blocks.
 Then go work some more and then build the walls and later the roof.
 No debt.
 But it takes a while.
 I thought that was interesting.

 Back to the driving for a sec.
 Despite no speed limits or lights everyone was very conscious and courteous of others on the road whether on bike or foot.
 I saw no road rage in anyone’s face as we passed them by or as they passed us.
-Here is why…time is not important down there like it here.
+Here is why…time is not important down there like it here in the United States.